RE-SAC: Disentangling aleatoric and epistemic risks in bus fleet control: A stable and robust ensemble DRL approach: Abstract

 In this paper, we propose a robust ensemble soft actor-critic (RE-SAC) framework that explicitly disentangles and addresses both sources of uncertainty.
 Our approach applies Integral Probability Metric (IPM)-based weight regularization to the critic network to hedge against aleatoric risk, providing a smooth analytical lower bound for the robust Bellman operator without requiring expensive inner-loop state perturbations.
 To address epistemic risk, a diversified $Q$-ensemble penalizes overconfident value estimates in sparsely covered regions of the state-action space.
 This dual mechanism prevents the ensemble variance from misidentifying inherent noise as a data gap, a failure mode that causes complete policy collapse in our ablation study.

-Empirically, experiments in a realistic bidirectional bus corridor simulation demonstrate that RE-SAC achieves the highest and most stable cumulative reward (approximately $-0.4 \times 10^6$) among all baselines, compared to $-0.55 \times 10^6$ for vanilla SAC and $-1.2 \times 10^6$ for the epistemic-only ablation.
+Empirically, experiments in a realistic bidirectional bus corridor simulation demonstrate that RE-SAC achieves the highest and most stable cumulative reward (approximately $-0.4 \times 10^6$) among the tested DRL baselines and ablations, compared to $-0.55 \times 10^6$ for vanilla SAC and $-1.2 \times 10^6$ for the epistemic-only ablation.
 The Mahalanobis rareness analysis further confirms that RE-SAC reduces \emph{Oracle} Q-value estimation error by up to $62\%$ in rare out-of-distribution states relative to SAC (average Oracle MAE of 1647 vs.\ 4343), demonstrating superior worst-case robustness under high traffic variability.
-Our theoretical analysis further reveals that the frozen-parameter design (target networks, held-fixed critic weights) is not merely a practical stabilisation heuristic but a \emph{structurally necessary condition} for Bellman operator contractiveness under multi-penalty regularisation---an insight with implications beyond transit control.
+Our theoretical analysis further shows that the frozen-parameter design (target networks, held-fixed critic weights) is more than a practical stabilisation heuristic: it is a sufficient structural condition for $\gamma$-contraction of the RE-SAC backup.
+We also exhibit a Q-dependent penalty of sufficient magnitude that breaks contraction.
+Penalties that depend on $Q$ but have sufficiently small Lipschitz constants may still preserve contraction; our negative result is therefore an explicit failure mode, not a universal impossibility---an insight with implications beyond transit control.

 \textbf{Keywords:} bus bunching; robust reinforcement learning; ensemble; uncertainty decomposition; bus holding control.